Sierra Pro Pilot

+Gameplay

+Pro Pilot delivers a general aviation simulation, spotlighting cockpit fidelity and procedural authenticity.
+Players can pilot five aircraft—including classics like the Cessna 172 and the CitationJet 525—while navigating with realistic instrumentation such as dual COMM/NAV radios and a pioneering built-in GPS.
+The experience leans heavily into IFR training, featuring VOR and NDB beacons and the ability to tune into air traffic control.
+The sim also offers over 3,000 airports across the U.S. and parts of Canada.
+Graphically, Pro Pilot uses a low-res 640x480 setting.
+Features like engine vibration add immersion.

 Reception

 The game sold more than 275,000 units.

 GameSpot gave the game a score of 6.1 out of 10 stating "With the glaring omissions fixed and a graphics overhaul, Pro Pilot could be contender.
 As it stands now, it's primarily of interest to potential student pilots looking for a good instrument flying simulator."